loonskai/loonskai.com/_blog/telegram-speech-to-text-bot-with-nodejs.md

 ---
-title: Telegram speech to text bot with Node.js
+title: Telegram speech-to-text bot with Node.js
-description: How to combine Telegram Bot API with a speech recognition service to transcribe voice messages to text.
+description: How to create a Telegram bot that will transcribe voice messages into the text using Node.js and speech recognition service.
 keywords: [Node.js, DIY]
 date: '2021-06-01'
-estimated: 15 minutes
+estimated: 10 minutes
 ---

 ## Background

 High speed and no advertising makes Telegram probably one the best online messaging app in 2021.
 Their team constantly evolves user experience and introduces cool things that I’m always excited to try out.
-However, I’m still quite conservative towards one particular feature - voice messages.
+However, I’m still quite conservative towards one particular feature - **voice messages**.
 Just as it’s convenient for the sender to send a message using their voice so it may be painful for others to check what their beloved friend wants to tell them.
 Especially in a noisy or rather completely silent environment.

 So I asked myself, what if I could make my life a little bit easier and create, let's say, a Telegram bot that would transcribe these wonderful voice messages into the text?

 I realized almost immediately that this idea is not new and there are already many bots that do the same.
-Furthermore, all voice recognition services are not fully free.
+Furthermore, all voice recognition services are not fully free and I didn't plan to spend additional money just because some (or many) people always use voice messages ¯\\\_(ツ)\_/¯.

-Anyway, I thought that this might be a nice chance to create my Telegram bot that potentially could satisfy someone's needs.
+Anyway, I thought that this might be a nice chance to create my own Telegram bot that potentially could satisfy someone's needs.
 So enough talk and let’s see how we can implement this idea using **Node.js.**

 ## Initialize bot with BotFather

-> This bot is not intended to run in production and the process is described just for learning purposes and simply fun.
-You can find the final version [on Github.](https://github.com/loonskai/voice-textify-bot)
+> This bot doesn't run in production and the process is described just for learning purposes and fun.
+If you're interested you can find the source code on [Github.](https://github.com/loonskai/voice-textify-bot)

 Before starting to code we need to initialize our bot.
 Fortunately, Telegram provides a friendly way to do this by using [BotFather](https://t.me/botfather).
 You can check [their documentation](https://core.telegram.org/bots#3-how-do-i-create-a-bot) which is very clear so we won't get much into the details here.

-In short, after we choose our bot’s name and username, BotFather will give us **an access token** for Telegram HTTP API which we’ll need to use in our Node.js application.
+In short, after we choose our bot’s name and username, BotFather will give us an **access token** for Telegram HTTP API which we’ll need to use in our Node.js application.
 We should also not forget to switch the privacy mode off to make our bot automatically process voice messages from the group chats.
-Send the `/setprivacy` command to BotFather, choose the new bot, click `Disable`, and we’re done.
+Send the `/setprivacy` command to BotFather, choose the new bot, click `Disable`, and you’re done.

-Now it’s worth quickly recapping the idea of our bot.
-The functionality will be very simple: when someone sends a voice message the bot will automatically ship it to the voice recognition service and then reply to the chat with the transcribed text.
+Before going to the code editor it’s worth quickly recapping the idea of our bot.
+The functionality will be the following: when someone sends a voice message the bot will automatically ship it to the voice recognition service and then reply to the chat with the transcribed text.
 Looks simple, right?
-Now we’re ready to open the code editor.

 ## Project setup

 Let’s create a new project for our future bot.
 Create a new file in the `src` folder and call it `index.ts`.
-For now, let's just put a dummy `console.log()` here:
+For now, let's just put there a dummy `console.log()`:

 **./src/index.ts**